HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

-If you’re looking for an incredible place to explore, Interlaken is your jam!
-Get ready to drive the perfect Swiss road trip and take in stunning views of emerald-colored Lake Thun.
-Picture yourself taking a stroll through lush meadows filled with majestic mountains and glaciers – it’s breathtakingly beautiful!
+Get ready to drive the perfect Swiss road trip and take in stunning views of emerald-colored Lake Thun

 And don’t forget about magnificent Lake Brienz where there are plenty of picturesque villages along its shores waiting to be discovered – what could be more perfect?
 Whether you love hiking or skiing in the winter (or any other outdoor sport!), this spot has something special just for you.

-The region of Interlaken/Jungfrau will blow your mind with its gorgeous sights!
-From the magical wonders of St.Beatus Caves to the majestic city of Thun, and beautiful Spiez – this region has it all!
+From the magical wonders of St.Beatus Caves to the majestic city of Thun, and beautiful Spiez – the regions of Interlaken/Jungfrau have it all!

 Lake Thun-Top Things to do in Interlaken, Switzerland